 In the United States 11.7% of households are food insecure and 4.8% report very low food security.

 In Rhode Island 11% of households (47,700 people) are food insecure currently.
 Only 4.7% of households (20,400 people) reported very low or no food insecurity at all.
 12.9% poverty rate, meaning 131,393 people are living in poverty.
 There is a 16.6% poverty rate for children under the age of 18, meaning 34,000 children are currently living in poverty.

-Established in 2001 to provide food for the hungry, our organization helped 25 families within its first few months.
-Over the years, we expanded our efforts to address other poverty issues, including providing assistance with clothing and furniture.
+Established in 2001 to provide food for the hungry, the Rhode Island Center Assisting Those In Need has expanded over the years to address other poverty issues, including providing assistance with emergency clothing and furniture.